bvf1/ComradeFinderApp/README.md

 * Module: ComradeFinderApp.app (this should be the only available module in this slot)
 * Launch: Specified Activity
 * Activity: is.hbv2.ComradeFinderApp.HomeActivity

 (No need to change any other configuration)
-(The app may not function correctly if a different activity is specified.)

 (Default Activity should also work, but hasn't been tested by our team)

 ## Backend
 The backend is used to store and retrieve information for the app to work.
 The app will not work as intended without the Backend.

 Link to Backend's Github:
 https://github.com/gvg8/ComradeFinder

 Instructions for how to run the backend should be there